microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 You will get 8 logical partitions keeping the data separate per business location per tenant.

-### 4. Container per tenant with tenant business as partition key
+### Container per tenant with tenant business as partition key
 This strategy is used to isolate the noisy neighbor from the other mid size customers.

-### High Availability Features:
+### 5.2 High Availability Features:
-Azure Cosmos DB is designed to provide multiple features and configuration options to achieve high availability for all solutions' availability needs.
+Azure Cosmos DB is designed to provide multiple features and configuration options to achieve high availability for all solution availability needs.

 ### Replica Outages
 Replica outages refer to outages of individual nodes in an Azure Cosmos DB cluster deployed in an